adaptris/interlok-docs/docs/pages/cookbook/cookbook-jms.md

 ?> **TIP** In some cases you might have to use an [active-jms-connection-error-handler][], some JMS providers don't always seem to honour the _ExceptionListener_ contract.

+?> **Best Practice** Configure your connections in the shared-connection space.
+This means less expensive resources that Interlok must manage and allows your channels to take full advantage of any pooling your connections might offer.

-There is one situation where you can't have a [jms-connection-error-handler][] configured on each and every connection; that is when you are physically connecting to the same broker for both ends of a channel.
+If you configure your connections directly in the channels, thereby not using the shared space, there is one situation where you can't have a [jms-connection-error-handler][] configured on each and every connection; that is when you are physically connecting to the same broker for both ends of a channel.
 Some very interesting things used to happen if you did; in the end we couldn't reliably guarantee restarts of the affected channel so we put a check so that it caused an error upon initialisation.
 If this is the case then the exception _"com.adaptris.core.CoreException: This channel has been configured with 2 ErrorHandlers that are incompatible with each other"_ is reported.

 ### JMS Topics ###